 - Youth: Anyone who is at least 12, but not yet 18 or is greater than 18 and is still in high school

-At least two adults must accompany groups of youth or children taken off church premises and permission from the child’s parent or guardian is required.
+At least two adults must accompany groups of youth or children taken off church premises with permission from the minor’s parent or guardian.

-Any adult should never drive alone with a single minor without written permission from a parent or guardian.
+No adult should ever drive alone with a single minor without written permission from the minor’s parent or guardian.

 When possible, doors should be left open.
 If not possible, the door shall have a window.
 Parents and guardians are welcome to stop in at any time.

 In addition to what is stated under two adults, written permission forms are required for any trip and for all overnight programs, both at the church or off site.